ricehung29/jsMath/README.md

-# jsMath
+# pyAdMath
-Using the power of computer , we can easily find solution without calculating by hand .
+Using the power of computer and python , we can easily find solution without calculating by hand .